 And finally, you can hire a developer of whatever profile you currently need.
 You won’t have to re-train or educate your employees.
 Just find your perfect match and hire them!

-All the wonderful benefits above work in just one case: when you know where to find good freelancers.
+- All the wonderful benefits above work in just one case: when you know where to find good remote developers.